All Products

 Note

-An upper limit is imposed on the number of ALB or NLB server groups that you can associate with a scaling group.
+You can associate only a limited number of ALB or NLB server groups with a scaling group.
 To view the quota or request a quota increase, go to Quota Center.

 Parameter